chx/wbm3cm/README.txt

 2. Change the moderation_state to NULL now that we saved them.

+3. Restore from 1.

+We also need to

-3. Rename the workflow configuration entities and remove their dependency on workbench_moderation (todo)
+2.a.
+Rename the workbench moderation configuration entities and remove their dependency on workbench_moderation (todo) 2.b.
+Uninstall workbench moderation

-4. Create the map from wbm states to cm states

-5. Apply those to the entities -- the old state can be found via migration_lookup
+2.c.
+Install content moderation
+2.d.
+Recreate all the configuration (todo, steal from wbm2cm)